February 13, 2026

 This means your financial story has to travel without you.

 The best AEs build narratives around the cost of inaction, not just the benefit of action.
-They frame payback periods in terms the CFO actually cares about.
+They frame payback periods in terms that the CFO actually cares about.
+They make their Champion look smart for bringing the opportunity forward.

 3. Cross-Functional Stakeholder Management